Keyes hangar battle

 Here's a fairly obvious thing to do.
 Run to the central platform and see if you can survive there against the covies and Flood.
 Actually they'll fight among themselves quite a bit of the time, but you can vary the difficulty for yourself by imposing weapon limitations (e.g. can you survive with just a plasma pistol and grenades?) or by obliging yourself to stand within a certain area (e.g. ahead of the control panel on the platform, so you're near the thick of the action).
 Lots of possibilities here.

-If you want to start off with a nice clear area, eliminate the Shade Elites before you go in.
-If you want things tougher though, only allow yourself to deal with the Shade Elites once you're on the platform itself.
-You'll need to polish them off quick, with those extra covies and Flood on the way!
+If you want to start off with a nice clear area, eliminate the platform Elites before you go in.
+If you want things tougher though, only allow yourself to deal with them once you're on the platform itself.
+You better kill them quick, with those extra covies and Flood on the way!

 Chain reaction mischief